Saragamil3/HR-Analysis/README.md

 # HR Analysis
 ## Tools
-- Use Pivot Table to anlyze data and answer the questions
+- Used Pivot Table to anlyze data and answer the questions
-- Use Pivot Chart to creat charts and dashboard
+- Used Pivot Chart to creat charts and dashboard
 ## Metrics
 - Number of Employees
 - Number of Male and Female